-The hydrographic survey backlog is approximately 10,000 square nautical miles.
-(The current goal for Arctic surveys is 500 snm/year).
-NOAA needs its own ships and commercial capabilities to reduce the current backlog and keep up with future survey needs.
+The hydrographic survey backlog is approximately 10,000 squareFY13FY14FY15nautical miles.
+(The current goal for Arctic surveys is 500 snm/Percent "days at sea" of the overall NOAA hydrographicyear).
+NOAA needs its own ships and commercial capabilities tosurvey fleet, NOAA Ship Rainier (RA) and Fairweather (FA).

+reduce the current backlog and keep up with future survey needs.